JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 A Kotlin Multiplatform project can depend on external libraries and other multiplatform projects.
 For common code, you can add dependencies on multiplatform libraries in the common source set.
 Kotlin automatically resolves and adds the appropriate platform-specific parts to other source sets.
-If only platform-specific API is required, add the dependency to the corresponding source sets.
+If only a platform-specific API is required, add the dependency to the corresponding source sets.

-Adding Android-specific dependencies to a Kotlin Multiplatform project is easy and similar to adding them in a pure Android project.
+Adding Android-specific dependencies to a Kotlin Multiplatform project is similar to adding them in a pure Android project.
 When working with iOS-specific dependencies, you can seamlessly integrate Apple SDK frameworks without extra configuration.
 For external libraries and frameworks, Kotlin offers interoperability with Objective-C and Swift.